Futurama

 Futurama's ever increasing critical acclaim didn't transfer to positive feelings among FOX executives, who thwarted the show at every turn.
 Episode airings were delayed, the airtimes were often changed randomly with little or not notice and ultimately it was scheduled for the Sunday night "death slot," the 30 minutes of television which is most often preempted for football and baseball overrun.

-In late 2005, after the very successful return of Family Guy to FOX, 20th Century Fox contacted Groening and asked him about whether or not he would be willing to resurrect Futurama as well on four direct-to-DVD movies.
-This was not so much announced, however, as it was a series of vague rumors which were confirmed by Billy West, who became notorious for jumping the gun before the details were announced.
-So far three of the four movies have aired on Comedy Central with no plans for the fourth (Bender's Game) to air.
+In late 2005, after the very successful return of Family Guy to FOX, 20th Century Fox contacted Groening and inquired whether or not he would be willing to resurrect Futurama as a series of feature films.
+Eventually four movies (Season Six) were produced and released on DVD in 2007-2009, and eventually aired on Comedy Central.

-On June 9, 2009 Twentieth Television announced that they were going into production on a full new season of 26 episodes to begin airing on Comedy Central in mid-2010 with a possible first airing on a broadcast network.
+On June 9, 2009 20th Television announced that they were going into production with 26 new episodes to begin airing on Comedy Central in mid-2010 with a possible first airing on a broadcast network.
 This will make it only the second cancelled series in the history of television (after Family Guy) to go back into full production due to the strength of DVD sales and cable repeats.

 [edit] Cast